opentechinstitute/commotion-docs/commotionwireless.net/docs/hig/index.md

 Ensure that there is a large enough margin around the logo so as to not crowd other elements of the page or get lost among busy background elements.
 The pink logos should rest on a white or black background, as hot pink has a strong tendency to clash with other colors.

 ##Color
-Color usage ratio will vary depending on the interface, and will not be defined here.
+Color usage ratios will vary depending on the interface, and will not be precisely defined here.
+White acts as the primary background color, with smaller subsections (such as headers) taking on a black background.

 ###Primary colors
 White